-The Thirty Meter Telescope (TMT) Scientific Advisory Committee (SAC) has instituted International Science Development Teams (ISDTs).
-These have been established to foster scientific collaboration across the TMT partnership and beyond, into the broader astronomical community.
-The ISDTs will provide scientific input and feedback to the TMT project, stimulate scientific planning for future observing programs using TMT, and help build connections between TMT and the international astronomical community.
-Initially, eight ISDTs have been formed, each focused on a different scientific topic, as listed below.
+In 2013, the Thirty Meter Telescope (TMT) Scientific Advisory Committee (SAC) instituted International Science Development Teams (ISDTs).
+The ISDTs foster scientific collaboration across the TMT partnership and beyond, into the broader astronomical community.
+They provide scientific input and feedback to the TMT project, stimulate scientific planning for future observing programs using TMT, and help build connections between TMT and the international astronomical community.
+There are currently eight ISDTs, each focused on a different scientific topic, as listed below.

-Membership open to all qualified Ph.D. scientists, both from the current TMT partners and from the astronomical community at large.
+ISDT membership is open to all qualified Ph.D. scientists, both from the current TMT partners and associates, and from the astronomical community at large.

 Goals of the ISDTs:

 - Help to define the observatory capabilities and operations to maximize its scientific output.

 - Broaden the base of scientists actively engaged in the TMT project, including, e.g., observers, theorists, high-energy physicists.